samiyonas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-lines that contain the word root
 15-count lines that contain the word bin
 16-the pattern root and 3 lines after them
+17-find the pattern and print except that patters